 Caffeine can affect both the quantity and quality of your sleep.

 It can make it hard for you to fall asleep.
 One study found that having caffeine 6 hours before bedtime reduced total sleep time by 1 hour.
-It may also delay the timing of your body clock and reduce the amount of deep sleep that you get.
+Caffeine also makes sleep lighter and reduces the amount of deep sleep you get.
+It also increases the number of awakenings you have during the night, making your sleep fragmented.
+It may also delay the timing of your body clock.

 How can I limit the effect of caffeine on my sleep?